What is Trauma Bonding?

 • “It’s my fault.”

-It is easier for the abused person to feel they have some type of control or say in what happens next even from a distorted negative perspective.
+It is easier for the abused person to feel they have some control or say in what happens next even from a distorted negative perspective.

 What Are Examples of Trauma Bonding?

-Outside of a romantic or family setting type of relationships, are those who are exploited or have been held captive for various reasons such as illegal employment, sex trafficking, and kidnapping or hostage-taking situations.
+It may also not be a partner or family member.
+Be aware of the signs of an abusive friendship, as a close friend can still have a taste of trauma bonding and the narcissist.
+Outside of a friend, romantic, or family setting, are those who are exploited or have been held captive for various reasons such as illegal employment, sex trafficking, and kidnapping or hostage-taking situations.
 Often referred to as Stockholm Syndrome, this is like trauma bonding in that the person held captive comes to have feelings of trust or affection for the person holding them against their will.

 Common Signs of Trauma Bonding